Nize2200/Br-cke-sims/README.md

 # MIUN HT24 SIMS GROUP A, BRACKE FOREST

-This repository contains
+#### Arduino IDE
-1) Code for Arduino Leonardo and the customized PCB
+Code for Arduino Leonardo and the customized PCB with MD4
+#### XInputRemapper
-2) WPF application for remapping
+WPF application for remapping via database handling, etc.
-3) Project report
-4) ...
+#### PostgresReader
+Button state monitor with GUI in Python
+#### Rapport
+Team report for the project; contains short descriptions of programming and discussion for the development